-2020 continued to see a greater collaboration of all support services across the UK companies and more widely across the Royal BAM Group leveraging knowledge sharing and improving efficiency.
-We will build on this further in 2021.
+2021 continued to see greater collaboration of all support services across the UK companies and more widely across Royal BAM Group leveraging knowledge sharing and improving efficiency.
+We will build on this further in 2022.

-Aligning with BAM's four values employees use the guidance in our Code of Conduct to bring these to life through our daily interactions with others and through our strategic decision-making:
+Aligning with Royal BAM Group's four values (below) employees use the guidance in our Code of Conduct to bring these to life through our daily interactions with others and through our strategic decision-making:

-Predictable Performance
+- Predictable Performance

-Proactive Ownership
+- Proactive Ownership

-Open Collaboration
+- Open Collaboration

-Scalable Learning
+- Scalable Learning